Top 15 dog-friendly places to visit around Australia

 Lyrup Flats, Murray River National Park, Katarapko

-Situated within the Murray River National Park, Lyrup Flats is 2,000 hectares along the floodplain near Lyrup.
+Situated within the Murray River National Park, Lyrup Flats encompasses 2,000 hectares along the floodplain near Lyrup.
 With areas for fishing and camping, it’s a great place to spend a day exploring with your dog.
 Remember to keep your pooch on a leash and carry plenty of drinking water and plastic bags to pick up any mess they make.

 Cable Beach, Broome

-Featuring 22 km of pristine white sands and some stunning views of the Indian Ocean, Cable Beach is a beautiful holiday spot that will keep the whole family entertained – from camel riding to lazing around on the beach watching the sun set.
-The Tarangau Caravan Park at Cable Beach has pet-friendly accommodation options and the beach itself has a few designated areas where dogs can exercise if they’re on a leash.
+Featuring 22 km of pristine white sands and some stunning views of the Indian Ocean, Cable Beach is a beautiful holiday spot that will keep the whole family entertained – from camel riding to lazing around on the beach and watching the sun set.
+The Tarangau Caravan Park at Cable Beach has pet-friendly accommodation options, and the beach itself has a few designated areas where dogs can exercise if they’re on a leash.
 Remember to carry bags to clean up any waste your dog might leave behind.

 Home Valley Station, East Kimberley

-In the midst of the Kimberley wilderness and at the foot of the majestic Cockburn Range lies Home Valley Station, an outback adventure playground offering two dog-friendly campsites.
+In the midst of the Kimberley wilderness, at the foot of the majestic Cockburn Range, lies Home Valley Station, an outback adventure playground offering two dog-friendly campsites.
 You can choose to set up camp at the Homestead or by the Pentecost River.
 Experience the locals rounding up cattle on the dry open plains, explore walking trails where you’ll find waterfalls, billabongs, waterholes and towering gorges, and at night enjoy sitting around a log fire with your pooch by your side admiring the starry night sky.